 But many coaches recommend it and cyclists often say it just comes naturally.

-For the study, Kram and Wilkinson rigged up a stationary bike in the lab so it could lean from side to side or be locked in place and brought 19 recreational cyclists in for a series of nine 5-second, all-out sprints: For three, they could lean the bike as much as they pleased; for three they were locked in and couldn’t lean at all; for three they were asked to minimize lean.
+For the study, Kram and Wilkinson rigged up a stationary bike in the lab so it could lean from side to side or be locked in place and brought 19 recreational cyclists in for a series of nine 5-second, all-out sprints: For three, they could lean the bike as much as they pleased; for three the bike was locked in and couldn’t lean at all; for three they were asked to minimize lean.

 When they measured maximum power output, they found it did not differ between the locked in position (which, realistically, couldn’t be achieved on a bike moving overground outside) and the sway-as-you-like option.

-But when cyclists deliberately tried to prevent sway, their power decreased 5%.
+But when cyclists deliberately tried to prevent sway, their power decreased by an average of 5%.

 “Swaying the bike doesn’t necessarily enhance the power you are capable of producing,” says Kram.
 “It just allows you to achieve the same peak power over ground as you could locked in during a spinning class.”